Employees’ Retirement System of Rhode Island v. Paul Marciano et al.

 Case Number: 2022-0839-NAC

-Case Team: Daniel Meyer, Mae Oberste
+Case Team: Mae Oberste, Margaret Sanborn-Lowing

-This stockholder derivative action seeks damages on behalf of Guess, Inc. (“Guess”) related to allegations of sexual misconduct against Guess co-founder Paul Marciano.
+This stockholder derivative action sought damages on behalf of Guess, Inc. (“Guess”) related to allegations of sexual misconduct against Guess co-founder Paul Marciano.
 On September 19, 2022, BLB&G initiated this lawsuit.
 To view the public version of the Complaint, see the Case Documents section of this page.

 In 2018, after the #MeToo movement caused many companies to revisit their sexual harassment policies, Kate Upton and several other models levied high-profile accusations of sexual harassment and assault against Marciano.
 At the time, Marciano was Executive Chairman of Guess’s Board of Directors.
 In response to these allegations, the Board of Directors formed a special committee to conduct an investigation.
 In June 2018, the special committee concluded that plausible allegations of improper conduct “could, and did, arise.”

-The Complaint asserts breach of fiduciary duty claims against Marciano in his capacities as an officer, director, and controlling stockholder of Guess.
-In support of this claim, the Complaint alleges that Marciano propositioned potential Guess models for modeling contracts in exchange for sexual favors, terminated or rejected models’ employment opportunities if they refused his unwanted advances, and offered hush money to models to ensure that his misconduct would not be revealed.
+The Complaint asserted breach of fiduciary duty claims against Marciano in his capacities as an officer, director, and controlling stockholder of Guess.
+In support of this claim, the Complaint alleged that Marciano propositioned potential Guess models for modeling contracts in exchange for sexual favors, terminated or rejected models’ employment opportunities if they refused his unwanted advances, and offered hush money to models to ensure that his misconduct would not be revealed.

-The Complaint also asserts breach of fiduciary duty claims against Guess’s other directors.
+The Complaint also asserted breach of fiduciary duty claims against Guess’s other directors.
 These alleged breaches are the result of the directors willfully ignoring models’ allegations of Marciano’s sexual abuse.
 Moreover, the other directors allowed Marciano to maintain his seat on the Board and serve out his term of employment as Chief Creative Officer after the investigation in 2018 found evidence of plausible allegations of sexual misconduct.